CMB-HD/hdMockData/README.md

 noise = hd_data_lib.cmb_noise_spectra()
 ```

+See the `example.ipynb` Jupyter notebook for more detailed examples.

 # Data versions

 - `v1.1`: Currently the latest.
 Contains the data used in MacInnis & Sehgal (2024).
 The changes relative to the previous version are: